curl/everything-curl/usingcurl-proxies.md

 ### Proxy authentication

-HTTP proxies allow authentication to be required. curl then needs to provide the proper credentials to the proxy to be allowed to use it, and failing to do will only make the proxy return back HTTP responses using code 407.
+HTTP proxies can require authentication, so curl then needs to provide the proper credentials to the proxy to be allowed to use it, and failing to do will only make the proxy return back HTTP responses using code 407.